fachwerk-dev/create-fachwerk/slides2/slides.md

 ---
 title: Add some style
-class: bg-amber-100
+class: bg-yellow-300
 ---

-## Style current slide
+## Add background color

-To style the _current_ slide, add `class:` to the metadata with Tailwind classes.

-Here's how to make the background light amber using [Tailwind color classes](https://tailwindcss.com/docs/customizing-colors):
+To style the _current_ slide, add `class:` to the frontmatter.
+Here's how to make the background yellow using [Tailwind color classes](https://tailwindcss.com/docs/background-color#setting-the-background-colors):

 ```
 ---
-class: bg-amber-200
+class: bg-yellow-300
 ---
 ```

----
-class: bg-amber-200
----

-## Style all slides

-To style _all_ slides, add a `global:` section to the metadata.
+To style _all_ slides, add a `global: class:` to the frontmatter:

-Here's how to make background amber for all slides:

 ```
 ---